city

 Employment contracts, like many other contracts, seem to be written in a strange language known as “legalese.”
 Generally speaking, lawyers draft contracts in legal jargon not to confuse you, but because these terms are just as necessary as engineering terms are to building specifications.
 The problem is that you might not understand them, or their implications, without legal advice.

 Certain legal terms such as “consideration” sound normal, yet they can carry special meanings.
 In other cases, it is what is missing that is important.
 The lack of a merger clause, for example, could add additional, invisible terms to your agreement with your employee.
+Moreover, the inclusion of provisions that could lead to employment discrimination may inadvertently be buried in the contract's language, creating potential legal pitfalls.
 Finally, ambiguous terms can function as an invitation to litigation when the parties attach different meanings to them.
 Hiring a lawyer for employment contract review or negotiation could save you a lot of trouble later.

 We Can Assist with Various Types of Employment Agreements